 JERUSALEM* HOSPITAL, SYRIA

 We have vision to build a 150 bed, not for profit, critical care hospital in Syria, in an area where the poor cannot access hospital care in a medical emergency.
 It will provide a high level of specialist intensive care services in additional to emergency care and other general medical and surgical services.

 Specialists are needed in Syria and our efforts will be focused on training the new generation of doctors and nurses who are studying now in addition to developing the skills of the medical professionals who have chosen to stay and serve their people during this crisis.
-These professionals need hospitals with potential that can offer them a career and a future, and most importantly, a reason to stay and be part of the solution to the crisis in Syria.
-Additionally, the ordinary people need hope that they can access medical care in their darkest moments, when other hospitals in the area close their doors to the poorest.
+These professionals need hospitals with good resources and equipment that can offer them a career and a future, and most importantly, a reason to stay and be part of the solution to the crisis in Syria.

 We have purchased land and have planning permission for a 9,000 square meter hospital in a safe zone on the outskirts of an area which has seen a great deal of conflict, but this pocket has remained untouched.
 This general area is the calmest it has been since the start of the conflict and it is ideally situated in Syria to be accessible to people from other areas of the country who need critical care.

 It will serve an area where an estimated 1 million people are served by just four private hospitals.
-Those private hospitals only treat patients who can pay for their care upfront, which is not an option for many in a country where 85% of the population are now living in poverty.
+Those private hospitals only treat patients who can pay for their care upfront, which is not an option for most in a country where 85% of the population are now living in poverty.